andres-ulloa-de-la-torre/my-personal-essays-about-ai/README.md

 # my-personal-essays-about-ai

-Here you can find my personal musings,
+Here you can find my latest musings.
+Not very conventional.